-The modern IT marketplace of the high technologies offers the multiplicity of great solutions for software testing.
+The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 SpiraTest,